 Tapu was born in Samoa and grew up in Porirua, Wellington.
 She became a journalist after going to one of Gary Wilson’s introductory journalism courses, in Wellington, in 1980.
 He put in a good word for her at the Wellington Polytechnic journalism course, and then at the New Zealand Herald, in 1982.
 Tapu has worked for a number of magazines, including North & South, and for Mana Māori Media, where she also wrote for Mana.
 She was a Herald columnist for 11 years, and served on the Broadcasting Standards Authority from 2002 to 2010.

 Erana (Te Uri o Hau, Ngāti Whātua, Te Rarawa, Ngāti Pikiao) is boss of the website.
-A technical tutu and artist at heart, she has recently returned to her kāinga tūturu on the Kaipara Harbour, where she lives off-grid in the small coastal town of Tinopai with her husband, kids, dog, and chickens.
+A technical tutu and award-winning artist, she has recently returned to her kāinga tūturu on the Kaipara Harbour, where she lives off-grid in the small coastal town of Tinopai with her husband, kids, dog, and chickens.
 Before then, she’d spent more than 25 years in broadcasting and media production for radio, TV, magazine, newspaper, and website development, both nationally and internationally.

 Hannah organises and researches our interviews from Aria in the King Country, where she lives with her whānau.
 She has a degree in media arts majoring in communications, a diploma in journalism, and a certificate in photography.
 Hannah was a researcher for Eye to Eye with Willie Jackson and worked at Radio Waatea as a journalist and breakfast show producer.
 Hannah is Ngāti Maniapoto, Waiora hapū, with aromatic top notes of English-Irish origin and a crisp full-bodied floral base of American-Hungarian from her mum.